Deb124-source/AICTE_Edunet_Shell_Bike_Helmet_Detection_using_yolov8n_Debdut_Nandy/README.md

-# Project:Bike Helmet Detection using YOLOv8
+# Project: Bike Helmet Detection using YOLOv8
   Description: >
     A computer vision project that detects whether a person is wearing a helmet or not using a custom-trained YOLOv8 model.
 Developed in Google Colab as part of an internship